aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

   Python's `cgitb module <https://docs.python.org/3/library/cgitb.html>`_ shows five lines of context for each "item" in a traceback.
-We currently show only four.
+We currently show at most three, ending with the line where the exception occurred.
+  (The screenshots below do not reflect the actual stage of the project.)

 - Should we aim to provide information about **all** standard Python Exceptions, or just a subset?
+Some exceptions are going to occur only because some really advanced features of Python are used (for example:
+  ``ConnectionRefusedError``) and it would be likely that users writing such code are already experienced enough to not need supplementary help from Friendly-traceback.

+- Should exceptions from specific modules in the standard library also be included?
+As a specific example, perhaps exceptions raised in the ``turtle`` module should be considered.

 - Should we include also Warnings?

-  The full list of exceptions and warnings is included at the end of this document as well as some notes about some Exceptions that have been purposely excluded.
+  The full list of exceptions and warnings is included in :ref:`known` as well as some notes about some Exceptions that have been purposely excluded.

 - Should translations (``.po`` files) be limited to general translations